Skip to content

 The truth is that there are lots of good things about living in London that you might not know about until you’re here.
 London is one of the greenest cities in the world, with 3,000 parks and greenspaces to visit, and more on the way.
 It actually has enough trees to fall within the UN definition of a forest, making it more than just a concrete jungle.

-In terms of crime, it is safer than Birmingham or Coventry - and much safer than Bradford, which topped Numbeo’s European Crime Index.
-A recent study by BCG even found London to be the top choice out of 45 international cities to live in thanks to its quality of life.
+In terms of crime, we’ve created a guide to the safest areas of London, as well as key things to think about when looking at safety in the capital.
+Quality of life is good too - A recent study by BCG even found London to be the top choice out of 45 international cities to live in thanks to its quality of life.

 London has always been divisive, with many people thinking of it as a place apart from the rest of the country.
 But this uniqueness is also its strength, and what makes it so appealing to the millions of people who live here.